codezero-be/laravel-localized-routes/README.md

 'supported-locales' => ['en', 'nl', 'fr'],
 ```

- This will automically prepend a slug to your localized routes.
+ This will automatically prepend a slug to your localized routes.
 [More on this below](#-register-routes).

 ##### Using Domains

-Alternatively, you can use a different domain or subdomain for each locale by adding them to the `supported-locales` like this:
+Alternatively, you can use a different domain or subdomain for each locale by configuring the `supported-locales` like this:

 ```php
 'supported-locales' => [